-- Finalized and presented the Village Board with a comprehensive Alternative Call Response Service-Delivery Model; obtained Village Board approval on the Phase 1 implementation; and, presented the Board with options for the final Phase 2 implementation.
-(Priority 1.a.iii) - Finalized the multi-agency CAD/RMS needs assessment and completed vendor selection for the initiation of project implementation in FY25.
-(Priority 3.d)
+Finalized and presented the Village Board with a comprehensive Alternative Call Response Service-Delivery Model; obtained Village Board approval on the Phase 1 implementation; and, presented the Board with options for the final Phase 2 implementation.

+- d.
+Partner with West Suburban Consolidated Dispatch and participating jurisdictions (River Forest and Forest Park) to secure and begin implementation of the new CAD/RMS system to meet new data collection goals. - Finalized the multi-agency CAD/RMS needs assessment and completed vendor selection for the initiation of project implementation in FY25.